-Looking for a way to becoming a PMP?
+Are you looking for a way to becoming a Project Management Professional (PMP)®?
 Look no further.
 Here are 10 steps that will show you how to become a certified project manager.

 Let's jump right in!

-- 1. STEP 1: Read the PMI Credentials Handbook.
+- 1. Step 1: Read the Project Management Professional (PMP)® Credentials Handbook.

 - 2. Step 2: Make sure that you are eligible to become a PMI certified project manager.